 Go house shopping with confidence

 Looking for a fast pre-approval?
-Call an RBC Royal Bank mortgage specialist.
+Talk to an RBC Mortgage Specialist.

-In most cases, we can provide you with a mortgage preapproval, often within 24 hours, so you can start shopping for a home that you'll love.
+In most cases, they can provide you with a mortgage preapproval, often within 24 hours, so you can start shopping for a home that you'll love.